 Sizing Chart Is Unreliable

 The ASO Speed Lacer deliver all of the benefits that users expect from an ASO product with the additional factor of the speed of application and release.
-The ASO ankle brace speed lace closure allows you to get the support and off in a matter of seconds.
+The ASO ankle support speed lace closure allows you to get the support and off in a matter of seconds.
 It features very securely stabilizing straps which are wrapped in a Figure 8 pattern, simulating wrapping tape.Read more

-The straps on the ASO Speed Lacer ASO ankle brace are enforced with a plastic cuff enclosure to provide the extra rigidity that ensures a tight fit to improve compression and increase oxygen and blood flow to the affected area.
+The straps on the ASO Speed Lacer are enforced with a plastic cuff enclosure to provide the extra rigidity that ensures a tight fit to improve compression and increase oxygen and blood flow to the affected area.
 The breathable construction materials mean that the boot will stay airy and moisture will be wicked away.
 You’ll also have no problems with odor or bacteria build up.

-The low profile design of the ASO ankle brace makes it suitable for all shoe types.
+The low profile design of the ASO brace makes it suitable for all shoe types.
 Strong velcro closures support the lacing and cuff systems.

 4. Med Spec ASO Ankle Stabilizer